bfreuden/helix-tutorial/README.md

   "LOCATION" : "STATE"
 }
 ```
-In the output below, we will see partitions named (index suffix) after the resource (e.g. ``myDB_0``),
+In the output below, we will see partitions named after the resource (with a numeral suffix, e.g. ``myDB_0``),
 instance identifiers of nodes (e.g. ``localhost_12913``) and states (e.g. ``SLAVE``).
 We will also see that, in this ideal state, we have:
 * 2 master partitions per node
 * 2 slave partitions per node
-* no node with 2 replicas of the same partition (since it does not make sense for a node to be a master and a slave for a partition)
+* no node with 2 replicas of the same partition (it does not make sense for a node to be a master and a slave for a given partition)
 ```
 IdealState for myDB:
 {